 A: The advantage of attending the University of Waterloo for the undergraduate science program is that all the required courses are easily taken with a number of science programs but especially Biomedical Science.
 Secondly, if you are in a regular Honours Science or Life Science program at the University of Waterloo and you enter the Doctor of Optometry program after year three you will graduate with both the Bachelor of Science and Doctor of Optometry degrees.

-Q: If I start Optometry prerequisites at another university and then transfer to Waterloo will I then have an advantage when I apply to Optometry?
+Q: If I start Optometry prerequisites at another university and then transfer to Waterloo will I then have an advantage when I apply to the OD program?

 A: Since Waterloo students are not given preferential treatment in the admissions process, transferring to Waterloo in second year will not provide you with a competitive advantage.
 In addition, if not all of your courses are granted transfer credit, transferring could cost you time and lost coursework.

-Q: I am able to take a professional program such as Nursing or Engineering; can I still apply to Optometry?
+Q: Am I able to take a professional program such as Nursing or Engineering and can I still apply to Optometry?